EnigmaCurry/curlbomb/README.md

 local machine, the file may be optionally PGP encrypted and curlbomb will decrypt it only when necessary.

-You can also specify `--ssl` by itself, without the path.
+You can also specify the SSL certificate path as a single `-`.
 In this case, a new self-signed certificate will be generated and used for this session only.